This page defines the RFP-Accounts Receivable billing process.

 - Do Not Sync With QuickBooks Check this box if you don’t want this payment request pushed to QB.
 This will hide the sync buttons as well as put a green dot on the RFP.
 You might use this option if you manually entered the request for payment in QuickBooks and want to be sure you don’t send a duplicate RFP.

-You can view the RFP invoice again in two ways:
+You can view the actual RFP invoice again in two ways:

 - In the Payment Description section, click on the blue text that shows the dollar amount invoiced to open a pop-up window where you can Go To Invoice.